manjaro-libhybris/manjaro-arm-tools/README.md

-# Manjaro ARM Tools
+# Manjaro libhybris Tools
-Contains scripts and files needed to build and manage manjaro-arm packages and images.
+Contains scripts and files needed to build and manage manjaro libhybris packages and images.

 ## Dependencies
 These scripts rely on certain packages, other than what's in the `base` package group, to be able to function.
 These packages are: